MorganMWJ/Firefly.BackendTest/README.txt

 Firefly Backend Test

+About:

+Steps to run app locally:
+- run SQL Server DB on docker via command "docker compose up -d"
+- run migrations to set up DB tables via command "dotnet ef database update" (might not be needed as migration is now being run by code in Program.cs)
+- Press f5 to run https launch setting

+Original Requirements:

 The intention of this test is to provide an API that allows a consumer to create a basic class structure containing students and teachers.

 1. Complete the API controllers to provide creation and retrieval for Classes, Students and Teachers.